 The National Resource Center on LGBT Aging is the country's first and only technical assistance resource center aimed at improving the quality of services and supports offered to lesbian, gay, bisexual and/or transgender older adults.
 Established in 2010 through a federal grant from the U.S. Department of Health and Human Services, the National Resource Center on LGBT Aging provides training, technical assistance and educational resources to aging providers, LGBT organizations and LGBT older adults.
-The center is led by SAGE, in partnership with 14 leading organizations from around the country.
+The center is led by SAGE, in collaboration with 18 leading organizations from around the country.

 In February 2010, the US Department of Health and Human Services announced that SAGE—in partnership with 10 leading organizations nationwide—had received a historic grant to seed the creation of National Resource Center on LGBT Aging.
 In October 2010, the center officially launched, providing critical resources for years to come.
 Learn more about this historic moment>>